rishav-data/SpeedDB/README.md

 Because:

 * college projects are boring
-* databases shouldn’t be
+* databases are important so making mistakes trains the user to be careful or face angry speed
 * socket servers are fun
 * encryption makes anything cooler
 * and Speed yelling at your errors builds character
+* simply because i wanted to make it
+* i want to traumatize DSA die-hards

 This project shows: